The Good Doctor – TV Show

 - On -

 - 0 Comment

 I Just watched the new episode of The Good Doctor (S2 Ep.
-11 – Quarantine Part 2) and something just happened that triggered a thought response in me, and I thought I’d share what happened with you.
+11 – Quarantine Part 2) and something just happened that triggered a thought response in me, and I thought I’d share that with you.